uploadcare/uploadcare-ruby/README.md

 ##### Document

-Uploadcare allows converting documents to the following target formats: DOC, DOCX, XLS, XLSX, ODT, ODS, RTF, TXT, PDF, JPG, ENHANCED JPG, PNG.
+Uploadcare allows converting documents to the following target formats: doc, docx, xls, xlsx, odt, ods, rtf, txt, pdf, jpg, png.
 Document Conversion works via our [REST API](https://uploadcare.com/api-refs/rest-api/v0.6.0/).

 After each document file upload you obtain a file identifier in UUID format.
 Then you can use this file identifier to convert your document to a new format: